 DANIELLE N. MALATY

-Danielle concentrates her practice on premises liability, property damage, employment discrimination, commercial litigation, product liability, municipal liability, general insurance defense and transportation/railroad litigation.
-Her clients include retail and restaurant companies, property management companies, hardware stores, grocery stores and shopping centers, as well as construction, transportation and railroad companies.
-Throughout her career with Kopka Pinkus Dolin, she has worked with partner, Joel Groenewold, representing several large commercial clients.
+Danielle concentrates her practice on premises liability, product liability, employment law, municipal/public entity, construction, commercial transportation, contract breach, professional liability, and general insurance defense.
+Her clients include retailers, restaurants, property management companies, hardware stores, product manufacturers, cooperative business organizations, grocery stores, shopping centers, general contractors, sub-contractors, police departments, municipalities, and trucking/transportation entities.
+Throughout her career with Kopka Pinkus Dolin, she has worked closely with partners Robert Kopka, Gene Pinkus, Tim Palumbo, Joel Groenewold and Sheri Bradtke McNeil.

 Danielle is also a dedicated member of the firm’s Employment Practice Group and has developed an expertise in the defense of municipalities against discrimination-based claims under the Americans with Disabilities Act and Family and Medical Leave Act.

-- Obtained an order granting a Motion for Summary Judgment in McLean County Circuit Court for a property management company in a case where the settlement demand was in excess of half a million dollars.
-Based upon the arguments made in her brief and responsive pleadings, and after lengthy but very successful oral arguments, Judge Lawrence granted Danielle’s motion and ruled that the plaintiff failed to raise a genuine issue of material fact for jury consideration on the issue of duty.
-Further, Judge Lawrence ruled that a large pile of snow and ice on which plaintiff fell was in fact an open and obvious condition that a reasonable person would have appreciated and recognized and that the deliberate encounter exception did not apply to the facts of the case.
+- Danielle recently prevailed on a Motion for Summary Judgment in McLean County Circuit Court for a property management company in a matter involving excessive damages.
+The Circuit Court granted Danielle’s motion and ruled that the plaintiff failed to raise a genuine issue of material fact for jury consideration on the issue of duty.
+Further, the Court ruled that the hazardous condition on which the Plaintiff fell was open and obvious and that the deliberate encounter exception did not apply.
+Plaintiff filed a Motion to Reconsider, which Danielle defeated.
+The matter is currently pending in the Appellate Court of Illinois, Fourth Judicial District.

-- Successfully mediated a property damage case for a national department store by defending the terms of her client’s warranty and contract.
+- Danielle successfully mediated a property damage case for a national department store by defending the terms of her client’s warranty and contract.
 By establishing that the damage claimed fell outside the scope her client’s coverage, she was able to obtain a dismissal order one week after it was filed.

 American Bar Association (2017-2018 Vice Chair of Self-Insurers and Risk Managers General Committee for the Tort Trial & Insurance Practice Section)